Kunalvrm555/asgn-covv/README.md

 ADMIN_EMAIL=
 ```

-4. Initialize the database and seed sample data by using the following command:
+#### 4. Initialize the database and seed sample data by using the following command:

 ```
-node scripts/initDB.js
+node src/scripts/initDB.js
 ```

-5. Start the server by running
+#### 5. Start the server by using the following command:

 ```
 npm run start